51 Movies About Aliens You Need To Watch Now

 Starship Troopers

 "Starship Troopers" is an over-the-top sci-fi military action film that revels in its campy elements and themes.
 This movie takes place in the far-flung future where humanity has embarked on a quest to colonize new worlds.
 Amid that quest, humankind encounters a hostile alien force, the Arachnids.
-While these Bugs, as the characters in the film call them, may seem mindless, it appears that the creatures strategize and harvest the brains of humans by plunging a built-in bio-sippy straw into their skulls in an effort to gain more knowledge.
+While these "bugs," as the characters in the film call them, may seem mindless, it appears that the creatures strategize and harvest the brains of humans by plunging a built-in bio-sippy straw into their skulls in an effort to gain more knowledge.

 Man of Steel

-Superman hails from the planet Krypton, a race on the brink of destruction.
-As an infant, he was sent to Earth by his parents in order to avoid dying with his people.
-His alien DNA grants him superhuman abilities in the light of the Earth's Sun.
+"Man of Steel" makes the list because the Big Blue Boy Scout is an alien after all, and director Zack Snyder embraces Superman's heritage in this film.
+Superman (Henry Cavill) hails from the planet Krypton, which is on the brink of destruction.
+As an infant, he's sent to Earth by his parents in order to avoid dying with his people.
+His alien DNA grants him superhuman abilities in the light of the Earth's sun.
 As a young Clark Kent, he struggles to find acceptance in world that seems cold and fearful of the unknown.
-As he ages, however, he embraces his identity and must help save the Earth from some fellow Kryptonians who wish to rebuild Krypton after committing mass genocide.
-The approach of Zod and his Kryptonian comrades is seemingly ripped straight out of an old alien sci-fi film as he manipulates the airwaves and is seen circling the earth in orbit in his mysterious ship.

 The Fifth Element

-Co-written and directed by famed screenwriter Luc Besson, "The Fifth Element" is a sci-fi action film with a different take on the old "Earth is about to be annihilated by an alien force" trope.
+Co-written and directed by famed filmmaker Luc Besson, "The Fifth Element" is a sci-fi action film with a different take on the old "Earth is about to be annihilated by an alien force" trope.
 The film stars Bruce Willis as a taxicab driver named Korben Dallas and Milla Jovovich as Leeloo, a mysterious young woman with memories of an ancient past.
-Korben is simply a product of circumstance as Leeloo jumps into his taxicab while fleeing security forces.
-He's inadvertently brought along on a quest for mysterious stones that will apparently aid the Earth's defense against an impending hostile force.
-Their search for the stones takes them on a thrilling adventure that sets the stage for this movie.

 The film is a fan-favorite in the sci-fi genre and earned strong positive reviews from critics and audiences.
 This is a '90s classic that deserves your attention.